-- 1. Complete the necessary tasks to prepare each database in your environment for Oracle Streams.
-See "Tasks to Complete Before Configuring Oracle Streams Replication" on page 1-18. - Some of these tasks might not be required at certain databases. - 2.
-Create any necessary ANYDATA queues that do not already exist at the destination database.
+Complete the necessary tasks to prepare each database in your environment for Oracle Streams.
+See "Tasks to Complete Before Configuring Oracle Streams Replication".

+- 2. Create any necessary ANYDATA queues that do not already exist at the destination database.
 When you create an apply process, you associate the apply process with a specific ANYDATA queue.
-See "Creating an ANYDATA Queue" on page 6-1 for instructions. - 3.
+See "Creating an ANYDATA Queue" for instructions. - 3.
 Create one or more apply processes at the new destination database to apply the changes from its source database.
 Ensure that each apply process uses rule sets that are appropriate for applying changes.
 Do not start any of the apply processes at the new database.
-See Chapter 7, "Configuring Implicit Apply" for instructions. - Keeping the apply processes stopped prevents changes made at the source databases from being applied before the instantiation of the new database is completed.
-Starting the apply processes might lead to incorrect data and errors. - 4.
-Configure any necessary propagations to send changes from the source databases to the new destination database.
+See Configuring Implicit Apply for instructions.

+Keeping the apply processes stopped prevents changes made at the source databases from being applied before the instantiation of the new database is completed.
+Starting the apply processes might lead to incorrect data and errors.

+4. Configure any necessary propagations to send changes from the source databases to the new destination database.
 Ensure that each propagation uses rule sets that are appropriate for propagating changes.
-See "Creating Oracle Streams Propagations Between ANYDATA Queues" on page 6-3. - 5.
-At the source database, prepare for instantiation each database object for which changes will be applied by an apply process at the new destination database. - If you are using one or more capture processes, then run either the PREPARE\ TABLE\INSTANTIATION, PREPARE\SCHEMA\INSTANTIATION, or PREPARE\GLOBAL\ INSTANTIATION procedure in the DBMS\CAPTURE\ADM package for the specified table, specified schema, or entire database, respectively. - If you are using one or more synchronous captures, then run the PREPARE\SYNC\ INSTANTIATION function in the DBMS\CAPTURE\ADM package for the specified table. - See "Preparing Database Objects for Instantiation at a Source Database" on page 8-8. - At the new destination database, either instantiate, or set the instantiation SCNs for, each database object for which changes will be applied by an apply process.
+See "Creating Oracle Streams Propagations Between ANYDATA Queues".

+5. At the source database, prepare for instantiation each database object for which changes will be applied by an apply process at the new destination database.

+If you are using one or more capture processes, then run either the PREPARE\TABLE\INSTANTIATION, PREPARE\SCHEMA\INSTANTIATION, Or PREPARE\GLOBAL\INSTANTIATION procedure in the DBMS\CAPTURE\ADM package for the specified table, specified schema, or entire database, respectively.

+If you are using one or more synchronous captures, then run the prepare\sync\instantiation function in the DBMS\CAPTURE\ADM package for the specified table.

+See "Preparing Database Objects for Instantiation at a Source Database".

+- 6. At the new destination database, either instantiate, or set the instantiation SCNs for, each database object for which changes will be applied by an apply process.
 If the database objects do not already exist at the new destination database, then instantiate them using export/import, transportable tablespaces, or RMAN.
 If the database objects exist at the new destination database, then set the instantiation SCNs for them. - To instantiate database objects using export/import, first export them at the source database.
 Next, import them at the destination database.
-See Chapter 8, "Instantiation and Oracle Streams Replication". - Do not allow any changes to the database objects being exported while exporting these database objects at the source database.
-Do not allow changes to the database objects being imported while importing these database objects at the destination database. - You can specify a more stringent degree of consistency by using an export parameter such as FLASHBACK\SCN or FLASHBACK\TIME. - To set the instantiation SCN for a table, schema, or database manually, run the appropriate procedure or procedures in the DBMS\APPLY\ADM package at the new destination database: - SET TABLE INSTANTIATION SCN
+See Instantiation and Oracle Streams Replication.

+Do not allow any changes to the database objects being exported while exporting these database objects at the source database.
+Do not allow changes to the database objects being imported while importing these database objects at the destination database.

+You can specify a more stringent degree of consistency by using an export parameter such as FLASHBACK\SCN or FLASHBACK\TIME.

+- To set the instantiation SCN for a table, schema, or database manually, run the appropriate procedure or procedures in the DBMS\APPLY\ADM package at the new destination database:

+- SET\TABLE\INSTANTIATION\SCN

-- SET\SCHEMA\INSTANTIATION\SCN - SET GLOBAL INSTANTIATION SCN
+- SET\SCHEMA\INSTANTIATION\SCN

+- SET\GLOBAL\INSTANTIATION\SCN